-"The accompanying paperware" - which paperware?
+"The accompanying paperware [...] "(Kittler 1992, p.
+148) - which paperware?
 Where is the manual of my document viewer?
 I move my mouse towards the options on top of the window and click on help.
 A small window opens, displaying a table of contents.
 "How to use it" "Find text in documents"...
 A page containing hyperlinks for different sections.
 It is probably the first time I ever entered this space of the program.